For the record, this is how Sandy caught me blogging last night. That is the blankie from my bed...

 Here Tom works on one of our spays.
 For this trip, we had some portable monitors for vital signs (most trips I've been on, there were just people and stethoscopes, so this was really cool!).
 Most of the surgeries were fairly routine, but some dogs here have a tick-borne disease called erlichia, which affects their ability to clot blood.
 Any dogs with this problem needed a little extra TLC once they got to recovery, and antibiotics to go home.

-Our local volunteers helped check in patients, but also acted as crowd control.
+Here some kids wait with their puppies until we are ready to take them in to surgery (pups, not kids):Our local volunteers helped check in patients, but also acted as crowd control.
 Since we were right by their school, the local kids were around all day, and fascinated by what we were doing.
 Of course, we couldn't have children running around unsupervised in a surgery area, but some of them did get short tours.
 The kids were very friendly and excited to see the American Vets:

 After a long day of surgery, several of us opted to walk down the hill, instead of waiting for a pickup truck: